-6.8.3.1 Assessment/discussion of hardware impact
+6.9.3.1 Assessment/discussion of hardware impact

 This potential solution requires the device to decode the auxiliary channels and forward them to the XR runtime.
 This task is expected to be straightforward and light in terms of processing.
-A software update on top of an existing 4:2:0 decoder is expected to be sufficient to enable the feature with minimal complexity and power consumption overhead.
-To assess this impact, a complexity evaluation needs to be included in the evaluation.
+As documented in [37], the carriage of auxiliary pictures does not impact the decoding of the primary layers for which the complexity remains unchanged.
+The decoding of the added auxiliary channels can be done by reusing single-layer HEVC decoding instances.
+A demuxer software update on top of an existing 4:2:0 decoder is expected to be sufficient to enable the feature with minimal complexity and power consumption overhead.

-6.8.3.2 Codec performance evaluation
+6.9.3.2 Codec performance evaluation

 In this scenario, additional data is carried, through auxiliary pictures.
-As two solutions are possible, the performance should be evaluated as follows:
+As multiple solutions are possible, the performance should be evaluated as follows: